jjwithanr/obsidian_bible_study/docs/New Testament/James/James1.md

 #### v.12
 >Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love him.

 David Kim quoted Mike Bickle's answer to someone's question about how those living in persecuted nations would receive abundantly more heavenly riches than those in non-persecuted nations.
-He said how although there is a reward for those who *persevere under trial*, those in America and other non-persecuted nations will be rewarded for *enduring under temptations*.
+He said although there is a reward for those who *persevere under trial*, those in America and other non-persecuted nations will be rewarded for *enduring under temptations*.
 God rewards the ones who refuse every distraction that their non-persecuted nation offers and exclusively seek Him.
+#jj

 #### v.17
 >Every good and perfect gift is from above, coming down from the Father of the heavenly lights, who does not change like shifting shadows.